vinsol-spree-contrib/spree_bank_transfer/README.md

 Spree Bank Transfer [![Code Climate](https://codeclimate.com/github/vinsol/spree_bank_transfer.png)](https://codeclimate.com/github/vinsol/spree_bank_transfer) [![Build Status](https://travis-ci.org/vinsol/spree_bank_transfer.png?branch=master)](https://travis-ci.org/vinsol/spree_bank_transfer)
 =================

-This Spree extension allows admin to provide bank transfer payment method to its users for.
+Spree Bank Transfer extension creates a new payment method in Spree.
+This payment method allows customers to pay by transferring money directly into merchant’s  bank account.
+It also allows admin to provide their Bank account's (Merchant Bank Account) details which will be displayed to customers while checkout, and they can use this information to make payment for their orders.
+This extension also facilitate admin to Activate/Deactivate Bank accounts.

 Installation